Salt-Free Conditioning · Warner Springs, CA

 Warner Springs water

-What salt-free conditioning looks like in Warner Springs
+What salt-free water conditioning looks like in Warner Springs

 Well water hardness on Warner Springs parcels scales water heaters, deposits on fixtures, and shortens appliance lifespans, and the winter freeze-thaw cycles at 3,000 feet add mechanical stress on top of the scale damage.
 Our PF1025 catalytic TAC media converts dissolved calcium and magnesium into a crystal form that stays suspended and cannot bond to plumbing surfaces, stopping scale without salt, without sodium addition, and without brine discharge to the septic system.
 The salt-free approach is a natural fit for Warner Springs properties on septic, where chloride from salt regenerating softeners can affect drain field performance in sandy or clay-heavy soils over time.

-What's included in salt-free conditioning in Warner Springs?
+What's included in salt-free water conditioning in Warner Springs?

 • Free in-home water test to measure your actual hardness level before recommending any system